achendev/DisableCtrlClick/README.md

     ```
 4. The `DisableCtrlClick.app` bundle will be created in the project directory.
 You can then move it to your `/Applications` folder.

 5. Drag to /Applications, launch it.
-It will be added to 'Open at Login' automatically.
+It will be added to 'Open at Login' automatically by default.

 6. Grant Accessibility and Input Monitoring permissions in System Settings.